aimeos/laravel-cms/docs/jsonapi-introduction.md

 : Page number of the last page available when using the same `perPage` value.
 Minimum value is "1", the maximum value is "100"

 perPage
 : Maximum number of items returned in one response which is the passed `page[size]` value.
-The minimum value is "1", the maximum value is "100" and the default values are "15" for pages and "50" for contents
+The minimum value is "1", the maximum value is "100" and the default values are "15" for pages and "50" for elements

 total
 : Total number of available pages when using the same `size` value